AdnanHodzic/containerized-wordpress-project/README.md

 Once run, this (containerized-wordpress) playbook will guide you through interactive setup of all 3 containers, after which it will run all above mentioned Ansble playbooks.
 End result is that host you have never even SSH-ed to will be fully configured and running containerized WordPress image out of box.

-## HowTo run containerized-wordpress playbook?
+## HowTo: run containerized-wordpress playbook?

 Once you have everything that was mentioned in "Requirements" section, this whole process will consists of 3 steps: